enpasos/aiwebsite/webgui/src/pages/muzero/How.md

 ### Batch training and batch selfplay

-The overall time spend on transport to gpu and operations on gpu is always much larger (for the hardware we use) than the time spend on Java which is automatically hotpot optimized.
+The overall time spend on transport to gpu and operations on gpu is larger (for the hardware we use) than the time spend on Java which is automatically hotspot optimized.
-Therefore we run all code on Java sequentially while performance optimizing as much as possible on neural network operations.
+Therefore special performance focus has to be taken on neural network operations.

 The tensor we transport to the gpu has four dimensions (training and inference):
 * batch dim